rubenerd/rubens-lunchbox/README.md

 ### Changelog

 #### 2018-11-07: [entropy-spam.eml](./entropy-spam.eml)
-Most specacular spam I've ever received, may/may not use as an entropy source.
+Most spectacular spam I've ever received, may/may not use as an entropy source.

 #### 2018-10-13: [unix-to-date.sh](./unix-to-date.sh)
 Convert UNIX seconds time to standard date.